wayneashleyberry/wunderline/README.md

 ## Authentication

-wunderlist-cli requires you to create your own wunderlist application and store the client id and an access token locally.
+wunderlist-cli requires you to create your own Wunderlist application and store the client id and an access token locally.
 You can create a new application [here](https://developer.wunderlist.com/apps/new).